 At the age of 18 he took the position of principal clarinetist at the National Symphony Orchestra of the Hellenic Radio (2010-11).
 From 2012 to 2017 he held the same position at the Schweizer Jugend-Sinfonie-Orchester.
 He has also participated in numerous orchestras and ensembles in Switzerland and Greece.

-Currently he is conductor of the Kammerorchester Uetendorf the Musikgesellschaft Attiswil, as well as member of the Neues Orchester Basel.
+Currently he is conductor of the Musikgesellschaft Attiswil and the Musikgesellschaft Lostorf , as well as member of the Neues Orchester Basel.
 He appears regularly as a soloist and chamber musician and he teaches clarinet at the Basel Klang Konservatorium.

 He has performed as a soloist with various orchestras, including the Sinfonieorchester Basel, the Schweizer Jugend-Sinfonie-Orchester, the Chamber Academy Basel, the Athens Symphony Orchestra and the Greek-Turkish Youth Orchestra.
 He has played (solo and chamber music) in various festivals, among others the Lucerne Festival, the Festival Cully Classique, and the Huddersfield Contemporary Music Festival.

 His CD with Mozart’s Clarinet Concerto (Schweizer Jugend-Sinfonie-Orchester; Kai Bumann, conductor) was released in 2015.
 He also participated in Jakob Ullmann’s CD “fremde zeit addendum” (Disappearing Musics), Edition RZ Berlin, 2012.

 He is a full member of the Greek Composers’ Union and has composed over 100 works for various instrumentations, most of which have been performed by orchestras, ensembles and soloists in several countries.
 Some of his works have been included in CDs.